Ranked choice voting opponents file petition in quest to overturn Alaska's voting system

 The pro-ranked choice voting group sent a mailer to Anchorage residents last month with a scannable code leading to an online form that can be used to withdraw signatures on the petition if it was signed "in error."

-More recently, the group has been running ads on social media stating that "the people who might ask you to sign a petition to repeal open primaries and ranked-choice voting can't be trusted," and saying that "if you were misled into signing this petition," there is an online to remove one's name from the petition.
+More recently, the group has been running ads on social media stating that "the people who might ask you to sign a petition to repeal open primaries and ranked-choice voting can't be trusted," and saying that "if you were misled into signing this petition," there is an online form to remove one's name.

 Division of Elections operations manager Michaela Thompson said the number of people who requested to have their name removed from the petition will only be known after all the signatures are processed by the division.